A guide to the most ridiculous Christmas rap songs

 Have you ever wanted to hear DMX rap about Rudolph the Red-Nosed Reindeer, or Jim Carrey guesting on a Busta Rhymes joint?
 Well, you're in luck, because here is EW's ultimate ridiculous Christmas rap playlist.

-Hot off the presses is your new favorite ridiculous Christmas rap song.
-Lil Jon gives us what we really wanted for Christmas with a banger featuring the one and only Kool-Aid Man.
+Lil Jon gives us what we really wanted for Christmas — a banger featuring the one and only Kool-Aid Man.

 Behold, my personal favorite.
 I actually feel like I wished this one into existence, as I distinctively remember listening to "Trap Queen" for the 987th time and thinking, "Man, I'd love a Fetty Wap Christmas song."
 Guess what I got wrapped up in my stocking that year?

-An instant classic I don’t even have the words for.
+An instant classic I still don't even have the words for.
 Watch and enjoy.

 He kind of had to, right?
 The song title was sitting right there for the rapper/actor — and he had the perfect opportunity to capitalize on his scene-stealing turn in Fred Claus as an elf DJ.